jeremykid/ECG_mortality_DL/README.md

 (Where X_ecg: 12 lead ECG voltage time series traces; tabular_feature: Age, Sex and Lab values; N: Number of instances)

-In X_ecg: The leads are following order: {I, II, III, AVR, AVL, AVF, V1, V2, V3, V4, V5, V6}.
+In X_ecg: The leads are in following order: {I, II, III, AVR, AVL, AVF, V1, V2, V3, V4, V5, V6}.

 All ECG signals and tabular features are represented as 32 bits floating point numbers.

 Output: shape = (N, label_size).
-Each entry of output is a prediction score between 0 and 1, and  can be considered as the probability of mortality for a given patient.
+Each entry of output is a prediction score between 0 and 1, that can be considered as the probability of mortality for a given patient.

 ## Synthetic Dataset
 <Data Confidentiality Statement>
-Original training and testing dataset couldn't be shared due to patient confidentially and privacy reasons.
-We have included an ECG dataset that is artifically generated using variational autoencoders for purpose of code demostration only.
+Original training and testing dataset couldn't be shared due to patient confidentiality and privacy reasons.
+We have included an ECG dataset that is artificially  generated using variational autoencoders for the purpose of code demonstration only.
 They are not expected to accurately represent real ECG signals.

 ## Script